H-1B: Specialty Occupation

 Reference: 8 CFR 214.2(h)(4)(ii)

 The H-1B visa is subject to a congressionally mandated annual cap of 65,000 visas for the general category, plus an additional 20,000 visas for beneficiaries who hold a U.S. master's degree or higher (the master's cap exemption).
-IMPORTANT: Starting with FY2027 (registration in March 2026), DHS replaced the random lottery with a wage-level-based weighted selection system.
-Registrations for positions at higher wage levels (DOL Levels I-IV) receive proportionally more entries in the selection pool — Level IV gets 4x entries, Level III gets 3x, Level II gets 2x, and Level I gets 1x.
+IMPORTANT: DHS published a final rule on December 29, 2025 (effective February 27, 2026) replacing the random H-1B lottery with a wage-level-based weighted selection system.
+Starting with FY2027 (registration in March 2026), registrations for positions at higher wage levels (DOL Levels I–IV) receive proportionally more entries in the selection pool — Level IV gets 4 entries, Level III gets 3, Level II gets 2, and Level I gets 1.
 This is the most significant structural change to the H-1B cap process in decades.

 Examples: